Pension Underfunding and the Expected Return on Pension Assets: The Impact of the 2008 Financial Crisis

 71 Pages Posted: 4 Mar 2019 Last revised: 15 Jul 2022

-We use the 2008 crisis as an exogenous shock to the annual pension funding ratios of U.S. corporate defined benefit (DB) pension plans to examine the causal impact on the assumption of expected return on pension assets (EROA).
-Contrary to prior literature, we find that DB pension plans transitioning from fully funded to underfunded status make significant expense-reducing assumptions for corporate plan sponsors by increasing their EROA.
-The funding deterioration generates a 40-80 basis points’ increase in EROA, which corresponds to an average annual reduction in the pension accounting expense of 9% to 13%.
+We use the 2008 crisis as an exogenous shock to the pension funding status of U.S. corporate defined benefit (DB) pension plans to examine the causal impact on the assumption of the expected return on pension assets (ER).
+Contrary to prior literature, we find that DB pension plans transitioning from fully funded to underfunded status make expense-reducing assumptions by increasing their ER.
+The funding deterioration conservatively generates a 39-59 basis points increase in ER, reducing the pension accounting expense by $5.3 to $8 million.
 Our results are robust to controlling for the shock induced by the global financial crisis on corporate performance.

-Keywords: Defined benefit pension plans, pension assumptions, EROA, underfunded, actuaries
+Keywords: Defined benefit pension plans, pension assumptions, EROA, PPROR, underfunded.

 Suggested Citation: Suggested Citation